MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/storage.md

 ---
 description: See guides about storing structued data and other storage mechanisms for data.
-title: Dev guide: Storage - Microsoft Edge Development
+title: Dev guide - Storage - Microsoft Edge Development
 author: abbycar
 ---